How to become a sexual pleasure champion and trainer

 After witnessing and experiencing the systematic erasure of pleasure in international development and public health, a silencing that disproportionally affects minoritized identities, and makes our sexual health interventions less effective, we welcome you to take a positive, liberating and sexy approach to good safer sex by using some of the tools we gathered here over our twenty years of experience as pleasure activists and trainers.

 With this Toolkit, we invite you to co-create a world where more people live happier, more satisfying, and flourishing lives—challenging the shame and judgment we face around pleasure and sexuality.

 Want to know how to get sexual health experts to become comfortable talking about pleasure and how to use it to motivate safer sex?
 Look no further.

-Our Tool Kit is packed with fun, participatory training exercises to help trainers know when and how to ease the topic of pleasure into a training programme.
-These exercises have been used with other organizations including CARE International, Terrence Higgens Trust, DKT International as well as many local community groups.
+Our Toolkit is packed with fun, participatory training exercises to help trainers know when and how to ease the topic of pleasure into a training programme through the lens of The Pleasure Principles.

-Guidance on appropriate exercises that trainers and participants can take away and use in their own varied contexts to facilitate discussion and behavioural recommendations.
+- Guidance on appropriate exercises that trainers and participants can take away and use in their own varied contexts to facilitate discussion and behavioral recommendations.
 (This will include existing exercises and games that participants already use or know of).

 Before you start!
 When discussing the delicate and taboo topic of sexuality it is always important to ensure that your groups have established confidentiality and ground rules of comfort.
-We often send a questionnaire in advance of the training to do just that.
-Use a trainer who is experienced in running sexual health and sexuality trainings, who hopefully have a recognized qualification in sexuality or has been working in the field of sexual health for a long time.

 The Pleasure Project is happy to run training for you, using these exercises and more, according to your needs.
-Why not get us to kick start your more effective sex education with a training of trainers? email us (email@example.com)
+Why not get us to kick start your more effective sex education with a training of trainers?
+Email us at [email protected].